jaakkopasanen/AutoEq/results/Rtings/in-ear/Anker SoundCore Liberty Air 2/README.md

-# Anker Soundcore Liberty Air 2
+# Anker SoundCore Liberty Air 2
 See [usage instructions](https://github.com/jaakkopasanen/AutoEq#usage) for more options and info.

 ### Parametric EQs